dhowe/rix/README.md

 ```
 ### Explanation

-The script above uses a **choice** element, in brackets: `[ RiX | special | expanded]`.
+The script above uses a *choice* element, in brackets: `[ RiX | special | expanded]`.
 Each time the script is run, one of the options -- "RiX" or "special" or "expanded" -- is selected.
-The script also uses the *articlize* **transform**.
+The script also uses the *articlize()* *transform*.
 Transforms are basically functions that modify the text they are attached to.
-In this case the text in brackets -- either "RiX" or "special" or "expanded" -- gets the appropriate article (a or an) via the Rix inflector.`
+In this case the text in brackets --  "RiX" or "special" or "expanded" -- gets the appropriate article (a or an) via the Rix inflector.`